12 Small Business Tax Myths Debunked (Australia Edition)

 You might be looking at the tax-free threshold of $18,200 and wondering if there’s anyway to spend the rest of that salary on deductible business expenses.
 That way, the government can’t charge you any taxes on the much-lower salary you paid yourself.

 That might be tempting, but be careful trying to massage the numbers to work in your favor.
-If the salary you pay yourself as a business owner seems too measly based on your earnings or compared to the average market rate, that could be grounds for an audit.
+If the salary you pay yourself as a agency owner seems too measly based on your earnings or compared to the average market rate, that could be grounds for an audit.

 In other words, it’s better and safer if you pay yourself an honest wage and then more carefully manage your money throughout the year so you can make all your tax payments — for the company and yourself — in full and on time.